Being humble is right for you now.

 and fades when the sun of experience rises.

-We are here for a week, or less.
+We are here for a week

 We arrive and leave almost simultaneously.